CMSgov/bcda-static-site/sandbox/user_guide.md

 <img class="ug-img" src="/assets/img/swagger_walkthrough_07.png" alt="Swagger: Requesting Coverage resource from Patient endpoint (1)" />

-As shown below, in the field labeled "Resource types requested," type "Coverage."
+As shown above, in the field labeled "Resource types requested," type "Coverage."
 Then click `Execute` to start the process of requesting Coverage data.
 Make sure you note the **job number** (also known as `jobId`)  in the **response header**, since you’ll need this job number to track the status of your data request.

 <img class="ug-img" src="/assets/img/swagger_walkthrough_08.png" alt="Swagger: Requesting Coverage resource from Patient endpoint (2)" />